iDigitalFlame/ThunderStorm/docs/Quickstart.md

  > Listeners >
 ```

-In here we can now add Listeners, we're going to add a Listener called "test" with
+In this menu we can add Listeners, so we're going to add a Listener called `test`
-our Profile "test1".
+with our Profile `test1`.

-Type in the following command (Replace "<ip:port>" with the ip/hostname of your
+Type in the following command (Replacing "<ip:port>" with the ip/hostname of your
 C2 and port you'll be using, in host:port format.
 Similar to when you created the
 Profile):